logo

 North Arkansas College

 North Arkansas College (Northark) confers the Associate of Applied Science (AAS) in Radiologic Technology to students who successfully complete the full-time, two-year program.
-Students must complete between 24 and 26 general education requirements as a part of the 72 to 74 credit curriculum.
-Radiologic Technology coursework includes Radiographic Imaging, Radiation Protection, and Special Procedures.
+Students must complete between 24 and 26 general education credits as a part of the 72 to 74 credit curriculum.
+Radiologic technology coursework includes Radiographic Imaging, Radiation Protection, and Special Procedures.
 Clinical rotations begin on two days a week during the first semester of the program, increase to four days a week during the summer semester, and to three days a week in year two.
 Students will gain clinical experience in a variety of areas, such as surgery, the emergency room, mammography, ultrasound, and bone density.
 Applicants must first be admitted to Northark before applying to the program, with successful applicants beginning in the fall semester.
 Students applying for the program must complete prerequisite courses with a “C” or higher and maintain a minimum GPA of 2.0 before and during the program.

 University of Arkansas Fort Smith